SoosheBot/node-auth1-project/how-to.md

     const PORT = process.env.PORT || "5000";
     server.listen(PORT, () => console.log(`\n** running on port: ${PORT} **\n`));
 7. add the necessary info to your model files in the helper folder, and the router files in your routers folder, and set them up in your server.js file.
+    --you will be calling the bcryptjs in your auth router file and in whichever file has the model you'll be using to run this router file, FYI
 8.